-- The propeller can cause serious injury when in motion.
-Check that no swimmer or diver is in the water near the propeller before starting. - Never use a start spray or any other equivalent product These products are highly flammable.
+The propeller can cause serious injury when rotating.
+Check that nobody is in the water near the propeller before starting.

+Never use a start spray or any other equivalent product These products are highly flammable.

-- Always preheat the engine.
-Never race the engine while it is cold. - ★ Do not crank the engine continuously for more than 10 seconds at a time.
+★ Always preheat the engine.
+Never race the engine while it is cold.

+★ Do not crank the engine continuously for more than 10 seconds at a time.
 Let it cool down for 2 minutes between cranking attempts.
-Failure to follow these guidelines may result in starter motor burnout. - If the engine does not start after 3 attempts, remove the key and drain the water in the waterlock.
+Failure to follow these guidelines may result in starter motor burnout.

+★ If the engine don't start after 3 attempts, remove the key and drain the water in the waterlock.
 Failure to do so may lead to water ingress in the cylinders.